Hong Kong Sevens – A perfect mixture of fast-paced adrenaline-pumping rugby and the wildest party you’ve ever been to.

 1. PICK ACCOMMODATION IN THE RIGHT AREA FOR YOU

 With the stadium located in Causeway Bay on Hong Kong Island, it is best to stay somewhere nearby.
 Depending on what experience you are after, there is a different area to suit everyone.

 - For ease and convenience of walking to the stadium, it’s best to stay in Causeway Bay.
 With the Stadium only a 15 minute walk from Causeway Bay MTR station, staying in Causeway Bay means you can wake up and make your way to the stadium without any hassles.
 Causeway Bay is also full of shops for those wanting a little bit of retail therapy before heading home.

-- If this isn’t your cup of tea and prefer somewhere a little more quiet, have a look at North Point, this area is slightly removed from the party of Wan Chai and hustle of Causeway Bay allowing a more relaxed stay, it is also home to the famous restaurant Tung Po.
+- If this isn’t your cup of tea and you’d prefer somewhere a little quieter, have a look at North Point.
+This area is slightly removed from the party of Wan Chai and the hustle and bustle of Causeway Bay, allowing a more relaxed stay.
+It is also home to the famous restaurant Tung Po.

 2. SIMILARLY, PICK THE RIGHT PLACE IN THE STADIUM FOR YOU

 Similar to the different areas of Hong Kong, Hong Kong stadium itself has a stand for everyone.

 - The South Stand: The most famous stand without a doubt is the South Stand.
 Any iconic image you would have seen of the Hong Kong Sevens would have been taken of the South Stand.
 Full of fancy dress and an unreal party atmosphere, this stand is reserved for 18+.
 If you want a seat in here, be prepared to arrive at the stadium early.
 People line up outside from 7am in order to secure their spot and once it is full there can be a queue for up to 4 hours to get in.